 15. Question: Do you have any special abilities, such as art or music skills, which could be useful in the classroom?

-Although this is not an exhaustive list of all the questions you may possibly be asked, it will give you a good idea of the general types of topics that usually crop up during the questioning phase of the interview.
+Although this is not an exhaustive list of all the questions asked at a teaching assistant interview, it will give you a good idea of the general types of topics that usually crop up during the questioning phase of the interview.

 Remember, preparation is the key to success and if you can formulate a few of your own responses to these sample teaching assistant interview questions it will boost your confidence and help to eliminate any nerves that you may feel in front of the panel, so do your homework and ace that interview!